sajidhasan15/sajidhasan15/README.md

 ### Hi there 👋, I'm Sajid Hasan
 ![](https://pbs.twimg.com/profile_banners/1330717898512363521/1606106505/600x200)

 I'm a Fresh Graduate CSE at Daffodil International University.
 Experience in working JavaScript different types of frameworks.
 Working with Angular js, Angular 8,9, and React 16, 17.
-Experience in working at SELISE Rockin' Software in an internship program for four months.

 - 🔭 I’m currently working on this page.